singularlogic/mitigate-documentation/docs/f_control.rst

 .. image:: assets/mc_3.png

--Upon successful editing of a control the list of controls will be update it.
+- Upon successful editing of a control the list of controls will be update it.

 .. image:: assets/mc_4.png

 Delete a Control
 ----------------

 - In order to declare a new control  several consecutive steps have to be undertaken .
 - Initially the user must login.